lumlumva/cse15l-lab-reports/lab1.md

 3. command with a path to a file as an argument
 ![Image](cat3.png)
 - The working directory is /home.
 - The content of the given path is printed.
-The given path is /home/lecture1/messages/zh-cn.txt in this example and the according content of message 你好世界 is printed coorectly.
+The given path is /home/lecture1/messages/zh-cn.txt in this example and the according content of message 你好世界 is printed correctly.
 - This output is not an error.